 As a responsible public water system (PWS), our mission is to deliver the best-quality drinking water and reliable service at the lowest, appropriate cost.

 Aging infrastructure presents challenges for maintaining safe quality drinking water and continuous improvements are necessary.
 In the past year, we have begun/completed leak detection survey, along with system flushing.
 In the coming year we intend to address a variety of valves in our system by exercising the valves.
 System mapping for accurate valve locations as well.
+In January we performed a lead and copper test in 10 locations in our system that's required by the NH State EPA Water Standards every 3 years and there are NO violations to report.

-These investments along with on-going operation and maintenance costs are supported by rates When considering the high value placed on quality drinking water, it is truly a bargain to have water service that protects public health, fights fires, supports businesses and the economy, and ensures high-quality drinking water is always available at your tap.
+These investments along with on-going operation and maintenance costs are supported by rates.
+When considering the high value placed on quality drinking water, it is truly a bargain to have water service that protects public health, fights fire, supports businesses and the economy, and ensures high-quality drinking water is always available at your tap.